sushanthreddyC/sushanthreddyC/README.md

 > # Hello! 🙋‍♂️
 I am Sushanth Reddy Chilla
 Thank you for visiting my page.
-A highly skilled and motivated professional passionate about Machine Learning, Data Science, and Natural Language Processing (NLP).I am Proficient in Python, TensorFlow, PyTorch, and other ML/NLP frameworks.
+A highly skilled and motivated professional passionate about Machine Learning, Data Science, and Natural Language Processing (NLP).

+> # About Me ✒️

+I am currently pursuing a Master of Science in Electrical Engineering at North Carolina State University, Raleigh, with a focus on Machine Learning.
+I am Proficient in Python, TensorFlow, PyTorch, and other ML/NLP frameworks.
 I also excel in data preprocessing and algorithm development.
 With a proven track record of delivering measurable outcomes and driving organizational growth, I am an enthusiastic team player dedicated to continuous learning and staying at the forefront of advancements in AI and data science.

-> # About Me ✒️

 > # Tools & Frameworks ⚒️